 Late Paper and Exam Policy.
 Papers are to be handed in on time.
 If you have a challenge meeting a deadline, please talk to me.
 I will accept late papers, but be aware that once you start down that road it is likely you will have great difficulty catching up, for the work and assignments continue.
 All tests must be taken on the day given.
 However, if you have a legitimate excuse for missing the test, you may make it up.
-It is your responsibility to contact me for a make up test.
+It is your responsibility to contact me for a makeup test.
+Make-up tests are taken in the ASC (Academic Support Center, located in the LRC).
 All make-up tests must be completed within one week.
+It is your responsibility to know which test you are there to take and what the deadline is.
+If you miss more than two exams/quizzes, you will need a documented legal or medical excuse in order to receive a make-up test.